-When you are trying to win your Social Security disability benefits, your doctor’s opinion of your disability is critical evidence.
-If your doctor does not believe in you, you and your lawyer are facing an uphill battle in your disability case.
+Trying to WIN your Social Security disability benefits?
+Your doctor’s opinion of whether you can or can’t work is critical.
+If your doctor does not think you can’t work, you are facing an uphill battle in your disability case!

 Chances are, Social Security either sent you to one of their doctors for a consultative examination, or had your medical records reviewed by a Social Security doctor.
 If Social Security denied your disability claim, their doctors probably did not think you were disabled.